We're here to help

 Environments can also be used together with Environment Variables.
 These are values which are set by the Environment currently in use, but which can be referenced from a test case (for example with an If statement).
 This is useful if you need to apply different logic in the test case based on the Salesforce environment in which it is being run.

 A good example of using an environment variable is for inbound email testing (email to case).
 The email address you need to specify will change depending upon the org you are testing against.
 Using an Environment Variable you can reference this in your tests, instead of a hardcoded value.

 Before setting up environments, first decide how many environments you want to set up.
 You should set up one environment for each org in which you want to run your test cases.
 The only exception is your default org, which will not need to be set up as an environment.
 Your default org should be the first org where you start authoring your test cases.

 To add a new environment, navigate to the Test Settings view and select the Environments tab.
 Click the + button to create a new test environment.

 Supply an Environment Name and Description.
 This should generally be the name of your sandbox, e.g. Dev.
 (If you want to use environments to toggle between the Classic and Lightning UIs, refer to the Lightning Testing module for detailed steps.)

 Then click the OK button.

-Note that, if user details are not provided against the Environment, Provar will use the default user details against the Connection when you select this test environment.
+Note: If user details are not provided against the environment, Provar will use the default user details against the connection when you select this test environment.

-To run tests in the new test environment, select this environment in the Test Environment dropdown in the Menubar in the top-right corner of Provar Desktop.
+To run tests in the new test environment, select this environment in the Test Environment dropdown in the menubar of Provar Desktop.